Skip to main content

 }

-We want the URL to remain the same after the article gets created, so let's generate the slug inside Article constructor.
-Similarly, you can use the text property and store its first 1000 characters as the description:
+We want the URL to remain the same after the article gets created, so let's generate the slug using .onCreate().
+Similarly, we can generate the description from the text:

 article.entity.ts